danhpaiva/university-201902/README.md

 These codes were made from lists, and were carried out in an orderly manner. <br>
 I thank my professor Wesley Dias Maciel who gave me the exercises.<br>

+## :toolbox: Tool's used
+- Visual Studio Code

-Perhaps I will return here in the future to redo some logic. (;
+:recycle: Perhaps I will return here in the future to redo some logic.